WPringle/Lake_Superior_Winter_Cooling/README.md

 | `step_one.py` | Script to run the first part of my experiment | `python3 step_one.py -f /path/to/inputdata/file_one.csv` |
 | `step_two.py` | Script to run the second part of my experiment | `python3 step_two.py -o /path/to/my/outputdir` |

-4. Download and unzip the [output data](#output-data) from my experiment
-5. Run the following scripts in the `workflow` directory to compare my outputs to those from the publication
+4. Download and unzip the [output data](#output-data) from my experiment to compare outputs to those from the publication

 | Script Name | Description | How to Run |
 | --- | --- | --- |